Royal favourite maternity wear brand Seraphine eyes London listing

-June 17 (Reuters) - Seraphine, a British maker of maternity clothing worn by royals including Kate Middleton and Meghan Markle, is considering a public listing in London, it said on Thursday.
+(Reuters) - Seraphine, a British maker of maternity clothing worn by the Duchess of Cambridge, Kate Middleton, is considering a public listing in London, it said on Thursday.

 The company, which has spread to more than 100 countries since it was founded in 2002, said it was looking to list at least 25% of its shares in an initial public offering (IPO).

-Note: (This story was corrected to drop reference to Meghan Markle in paragraph 1)